kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - can add/remove consumed capacity of allocating devices
 - can round up and compute user-requesting minimum capacity according to sharing policy range and chunk size
 - requested capacity for non-consumable capacity acts like a `>=` filter
+- can work with `DRAPrioritizedList` feature's subrequests.

 **Distinct Attribute**

 - can prevent allocating the same device in the same request with a distinct constraint
 - can allocate different device in the same request with a distinct contraint

 ###### Coverage

-- `k8s.io/dynamic-resource-allocation/structured:`:	`6/4/2025` - `87.5`
+- `k8s.io/dynamic-resource-allocation/structured:`:	`7/11/2025` - `88.0`
-- `k8s.io/kubernetes/pkg/apis/resource/validation`: `6/4/2025` - `97.8`
+- `k8s.io/kubernetes/pkg/apis/resource/validation`: `7/11/2025` - `97.8`
-- `k8s.io/kubernetes/pkg/registry/resource/resourceclaim`: `6/5/2025` - `85.5`
+- `k8s.io/kubernetes/pkg/registry/resource/resourceclaim`: `7/11/2025` - `89.1`
-- `k8s.io/kubernetes/pkg/registry/resource/resourceslice`: `6/5/2025` - `69.1`
+- `k8s.io/kubernetes/pkg/registry/resource/resourceslice`: `7/11/2025` - `71.1`

 ##### Integration tests

 The existing [integration tests for kube-scheduler which measure performance](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler_perf#readme) will be extended to cover the overheaad of running the additional logic to support the features in this KEP.

-We will extend the test for creating large ResourceSlices to ensure that a ResourceSlice using the new fields satisfies the etcd limits.
+We extend the test for creating large ResourceSlices to ensure that a ResourceSlice using the new fields satisfies the etcd limits.

 ##### e2e tests